metayeti/YABS.js/HOWTO.md

 This example demonstrates various ways of prepending compiled output with commented headers that contain some data.
 Investigate the `build.json` file to see details on how to setup the build.

-This build compiles several JavaScript sourcefiles and prepends headers to them:
+This build compiles several JavaScript source files and prepends headers to them:

 - `script1.js` is compiled into `script1.min.js` and prepended by a one-line header with static text:
 ```JS